MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-security-governance-and-compliance.md

    Use Azure firewall or an approved NVA that maintains audit logs for incoming requests to guest VMs.
 Include those logs as an input to your Security Incident and Event Management (SIEM) solution to ensure appropriate monitoring and alerting.

    Use Azure Sentinel for Azure-side processing of event information and logging sourced from Azure before integration into existing SIEM solutions.
+Refer to guidance available on [Integrate Azure Security Center with Azure VMware Solution](https://docs.microsoft.com/azure/azure-vmware/azure-security-integration).

 * **Outbound Connection Security - Session auditing for outbound internet connectivity** - Lack of rule control or session auditing of outbound internet connectivity from Azure VMware Solution can result in missed opportunities in identifying unexpected/suspicious outbound internet activity.